openedx/mdrst/mdrst.rst

      -

-          RST only allows astrisks for strong emphasis
+          RST only allows asterisks for strong emphasis

    * - Code inline
      - ::